JaxkDev/koth/README.md

 The winner is announced at the end of the game (When a timer runs out), the king currently in power or the previous king will be winner.

 At the end the winner is given rewards and a *celebration* occurs (shortly).
-(This is not yet implemented - as of beta1)
+(This is not yet implemented - as of beta3)

 ### Joining a game
 To join a game/arena the arena must meet some criteria,
 1. The arena cannot be full or not ready (you can check using `/koth list`)
-2. The arena world must exist, cannot be deleted or re-named (if so you will have to delete and re-create it)
+2. The arena world must exist, cannot be deleted or re-named (if so you will have to reset the arena positions)
 3. The arena must have spawn points.

 If the arena meets all the above you can join using `/koth join <arena name>`